How To Make Money On TikTok, According To Brands, Experts, & TikTokers

 According to some very optimistic experts, the top TikTok creators are set to make one million dollars a post by 2021.
-But for now, we’ll have to settle for the likes of Loren Gray, a 17-year old lip-syncer-turned TikTok royalty.
-With more followers on TikTok than anyone else, she is currently poised to make the most money, with some of the most generous estimates at almost $200,000 (£154,730) a post.
-Not to mention, Byte, TikTok’s arch-nemesis and Vine 2.0, is offering creators $250,000 (£193,415) for videos starting in April.
+But for now, we’ll have to settle for the likes of Loren Gray, a 17-year old lip-syncher-turned TikTok royalty.
+With more followers on TikTok than anyone else, she is currently poised to make the most money, with some of the most generous estimates at almost $200,000 USD a post.
+Not to mention, Byte, TikTok’s arch-nemesis and Vine 2.0, is offering creators $250,000 USD for videos starting in April.

 A popular ranking called the TikTok Rich List also has Baby Ariel and Zach King in second and third place, respectively.
 (The buzzy list also predicts that Aashika Bhatia will ultimately topple Gray as the richest of them all.)
 But these are all estimates.
 There is currently no definitive way to know how much money TikTokers make.
 Namely, because talking about money is still taboo.
 Also, content creators don’t make a habit of adding price tags to their sponsored posts or announcing the value of their partnerships.